In This Article

 Display as a Lesson or a Resource: Set the lesson to read as a "Lesson" or a "Resource" on the assignment email.

-Add a Cover Image: Include a cover image for the lesson tile on the Learn tab.
+Add a Cover Image: Include a lesson card image to display on the Learn tab.

-Add a Background Image: Set a background image for users while they are taking the content.
+Add a Background Image: Set a background image that users see while taking the content.

 Lesson activity includes information on assignment data, user engagement, question scores, non-graded responses, path details (if applicable), and practice performance (if applicable).